-There are 41 NRICH Mathematical resources connected to STEM - General, you may find related items under Cross-curricular Connections.Broad Topics > Cross-curricular Connections > STEM - General
+There are 41 NRICH Mathematical resources connected to STEM - General, you may find related items under Cross-curricular Contexts.Broad Topics > Cross-curricular Contexts > STEM - General

 Can you place these quantities in order from smallest to largest?

 Is there a temperature at which Celsius and Fahrenheit readings are the same?

 Where do people fly to from London?
 What is good and bad about these representations?

 Moiré patterns are intriguing interference patterns.
 Create your own beautiful examples using LOGO!

 Many natural systems appear to be in equilibrium until suddenly a critical point is reached, setting up a mudslide or an avalanche or an earthquake.
 In this project, students will use a simple. . . .

 Details of our activities deigned for STEM clubs.